shrkwt/minecraft/README.md

 # Minecraft Repository
 - This is a repository that hosts all my minecraft addons and resource packs.
-- Files from this repo. are available at : https://cdn.jsdelivr.net/gh/gaminglnk/minecraft@master/
+- Files from this repo. are available at : <a href="https://cdn.jsdelivr.net/gh/gaminglnk/minecraft@master/">https://cdn.jsdelivr.net/gh/gaminglnk/minecraft@master/</a>